liquity/dev/README.md

 ### TroveManager Functions - `TroveManager.sol`

-`liquidate(address _user)`: callable by anyone, attempts to liquidate the trove of `_user`.
+`liquidate(address _borrower)`: callable by anyone, attempts to liquidate the trove of `_user`.
 Executes successfully if `_user`’s trove meets the conditions for liquidation (e.g. in Normal Mode, it liquidates if the trove's ICR < the system MCR).

 `liquidateTroves(uint n)`: callable by anyone, checks for under-collateralized troves below MCR and liquidates up to `n`, starting from the trove with the lowest collateral ratio; subject to gas constraints and the actual number of under-collateralized troves.
 The gas costs of `liquidateTroves(uint n)` mainly depend on the number of troves that are liquidated, and whether the troves are offset against the Stability Pool or redistributed.
 For n=1, the gas costs per liquidated trove are roughly between 240K-400K, for n=5 between 88K-113K, for n=10 between 78K-85K, and for n=40 between 66K-72K.

-`batchLiquidateTroves( address[] calldata troveList)`: callable by anyone, accepts a custom list of troves addresses as an argument.
+`batchLiquidateTroves(address[] calldata _troveArray)`: callable by anyone, accepts a custom list of troves addresses as an argument.
 Steps through the provided list and attempts to liquidate every trove, until it reaches the end or it runs out of gas.
 A trove is liquidated only if it meets the conditions for liquidation.
 For a batch of 10 troves, the gas costs per liquidated trove are roughly between 75K-83K, for a batch of 50 troves between 54K-69K.

-`redeemCollateral(uint _LUSDamount, address _firstRedemptionHint, address _partialRedemptionHint, uint _partialRedemptionHintNICR,  uint _maxIterations)`: redeems `_LUSDamount` of stablecoins for ether from the system.
+`redeemCollateral(uint _LUSDAmount, address _firstRedemptionHint, address _upperPartialRedemptionHint, address _lowerPartialRedemptionHint, uint _partialRedemptionHintNICR, uint _maxIterations,uint _maxFee)`: redeems `_LUSDamount` of stablecoins for ether from the system.
 Decreases the caller’s LUSD balance, and sends them the corresponding amount of ETH.
 Executes successfully if the caller has sufficient LUSD to redeem.
 The number of troves redeemed from is capped by `_maxIterations`.

 `getCurrentICR(address _user, uint _price)`: computes the user’s individual collateral ratio (ICR) based on their total collateral and total LUSD debt.
 Returns 2^256 -1 if they have 0 debt.

 `getTroveOwnersCount()`: get the number of active troves in the system.

-`getPendingETHReward(address _user)`: get the pending ETH reward from liquidation redistribution events, for the given trove.
+`getPendingETHReward(ddress _borrower)`: get the pending ETH reward from liquidation redistribution events, for the given trove.

-`getPendingTroveDebtReward(address _user)`: get the pending trove debt "reward" (i.e. the amount of extra debt assigned to the trove) from liquidation redistribution events.
+`getPendingLUSDDebtReward(address _borrower)`: get the pending trove debt "reward" (i.e. the amount of extra debt assigned to the trove) from liquidation redistribution events.

 `getEntireDebtAndColl(address _borrower)`: returns a trove’s entire debt and collateral, which respectively include any pending debt rewards and ETH rewards from prior redistributions.